|Just about the toughest plant I know|

 Although agapanthus has a reputation for being ‘difficult’ in the North of England, here in York the deciduous types thrive.
-I have grown large clumps for the last thirty years.
+I have grown large clumps for the last forty years.
 On different soils in Barnsley, Bolton Percy and York they have proved completely hardy.
 I had a slight hiccough in the double winter of 2010 when in January we had 18 degrees centigrade of frost for many days in the worst winter for fifty years.
 The cold was later exceeded in the Winter that started in December of the same year!
 A few of my agapanthus in exposed positions did receive a setback but all but one survived.

 Unfortunately this was not true of my agapanthus in pots.
 We all learnt a hard lesson in 2010 when a number of less-hardy plants in pots failed to survive in unheated greenhouses, yet in the open ground they came through.
 The problem was that in containers roots are more exposed to intense cold.
 The cold was so prolonged that inside unheated greenhouses it was just as cold as outside.That year I lost all of my potted agapanthus.
 Fortunately I had plenty of new stock in the ground.

 My large drifts of agapanthus have come at very little cost.
 For some years my original stock, either from seed or divisions from gardening friends, were re-propagated each year.
 An existing clump would have a chunk chopped out with a sharp spade.
 Sometimes each chunk would be chopped in two.
 I would do this either in autumn when they started to die down or in spring when they started to sprout.
 I would even divide them in winter if I could find the dormant roots!
 After one year a single clump would become three.
 After another year I would have six plants.
 The next year nine!
 Eccentric or what?
 I write this with somewhat rose coloured spectacles, I would never quite achieve such a perfect mathematical progression, but you get the idea.
 I am very patient!
 Had I carried on much longer my cemetery gardens would now be completely blue!
 I do find that inexperienced gardeners are scared to treat their plants so brutally.
-They should not be.
+They should not be scared.

 |clump with piece chopped out|